sensu/sensu-docs/content/sensu-go/5.18/reference/agent.md

 {{< /language-toggle >}}

-## Use environment variables with the Sensu agent
+### Use environment variables with the Sensu agent

-After you [configure][50] your sensu-agent service to read environment variables from `/etc/default/sensu-agent` (Debian/Ubuntu) or `/etc/sysconfig/sensu-agent` (RHEL), any environment variables you provide there will be available to check and hook commands executed by the Sensu agent.
+After you [configure][50] your sensu-agent service to read environment variables from `/etc/default/sensu-agent` (Debian/Ubuntu) or `/etc/sysconfig/sensu-agent` (RHEL), you can create custom environment variables there (in addition the environment variables Sensu already recognizes, such as those listed in the [agent configuration tables][16]).

+Any environment variables you create in the `/etc/default/sensu-agent` (Debian/Ubuntu) or `/etc/sysconfig/sensu-agent` (RHEL) file will be available to check and hook commands executed by the Sensu agent.
 This includes your checks and plugins.

 For example, if you configure a `SENSU_TEST_VAR` variable in your sensu-agent file, it will be available to use in your check configurations as `$SENSU_TEST_VAR`.